BAKAWAKALAKA/SecretSantaBot/ReadMe.md

 # SecretSantaBot

-When you add this bot to the room it send message with buttons.
+When you add this bot to a room it send message with buttons.
 When all members push the button it send them directly who is their secret santa in the room.

 ### Todo's